 Your apprehension draws an image from a real object and expands upon that object until soul has turned toward it

 The apprensiva acts in three distinct ways in the above terzina, and is the subject of three distinct verbs: “tragge”, “spiega”, and “face”.
 The three actions of the apprensiva are: 1) it draws an image from a real object; 2) it unfolds that image within the soul; 3) it causes the soul to turn toward that image.
-This third action is expressed in the last verse of the above terzina: “sì che l’animo ad essa volger face” (so that it causes the soul to turn toward it [24]).
+This third action describes motion of the soul and thus picks up on “mobile” in the previous tercet, now exchanging mobile (from muovere) to volgere: “sì che l’animo ad essa volger face” (so that it causes the soul to turn toward it [24]).

 The verb volgere, “to turn”, will be picked up and amplified in the past participle “rivolto”, “to have turned”, in the next terzina.
-Volgere is a verb of conversion.
+Volgere is a verb of motion, specifically of turning toward an object, hence of conversion.
+It is important to understand that, in the fundamental sense of the word, one can “convert” to the wrong object, as well as to the Right One.

 The next two steps in the behavior of the soul as it “falls in love” are very precisely delineated, and involve 1) the turning of the soul, an action already stipulated in verse 24, and now repeated and confirmed as having occurred by the past participle “rivolto” of verse 25; and 2) the bending or inclining of the soul.
 We know that the animo/soul of verse 24 has “turned” toward the image: “volger” in verse 24.
-That turning is a prerequisite that the poet repeats it in the past tense — “rivolto” (25) — before moving to the next step.
+That turning is a prerequisite of such importance that the poet repeats it in the past tense — “rivolto” (25) — before moving on to the next step in his analysis.
 If, having turned toward the image of the pleasing object, the animo/soul should incline toward it, then that inclination — “quel piegare” (26) — is love:

 e se, rivolto, inver’ di lei si piega, quel piegare è amor, quell’è natura che per piacer di novo in voi si lega.
 (Purg.
 18.25-27)